 Dr. Smylie is a respected international leader in the field of Indigenous health.
 One of Canada’s first Métis physicians, her 25 year career has been focused on addressing inequities in the health of Indigenous peoples in Canada by bridging gaps in health knowledge and practice.
 Trained in medicine at Queen’s University, the University of Ottawa, and the University of Toronto, Dr. Smylie has practiced and taught family medicine in diverse Indigenous communities – urban, rural and remote.
 She has extra training in women’s health and mental health/therapy.
 She has also completed a Master of Public Health at John Hopkins University.
-She currently holds a Canadian Institutes of Health Research Applied Public Health Research Chair in Indigenous Health Knowledge and Information at St. Michael’s Hospital where she directs the Well Living House Action Research Centre for Indigenous Infant, Child and Family Health and Wellbeing and is an active staff physician.
+She currently holds a Tier 1 Canada Research Chair in Advancing Generative Health Services for Indigenous Populations in Canada at St. Michael’s Hospital where she directs the Well Living House Action Research Centre for Indigenous Infant, Child and Family Health and Wellbeing and is an active staff physician.
 Her primary academic appointment is at the University of Toronto, Dalla Lana School of Public Health with a cross-appointment to Family and Community Medicine.
 She continues part time clinical work as a consulting family physician at Seventh Generation Midwives Toronto.

 Dr. Smylie’s foundational contributions in Indigenous health have included the development of guidelines for health professionals working with Indigenous peoples; improving population based Indigenous health assessment and response, particularly for infants and children; and Indigenizing of knowledge translation theory and practice.
 Recent innovations have included the application of respondent driven sampling to produce previously unavailable population based health needs assessment data for urban Indigenous populations in Canada; identification of best practices in Indigenous maternal, infant and child health; and the development and testing of new approaches to address racism among health professionals and health services serving Indigenous peoples.